91ÁÔÆæ

 I Want to Learn More

-Mental Health First Aid teaches the risk factors and warning signs for mental health and addiction concerns, strategies for how to help someone in both crisis and non-crisis situations, and where to turn for help.
+Mental Health First Aid (MHFA) teaches the risk factors and warning signs for mental health and addiction concerns, strategies for how to help someone in both crisis and non-crisis situations, and where to turn for help.
+This course is free and certifications last for three years.

 Mental Well-being Events